labranchearmee/SocialGraphBundle/README.md

 manage facebook / twitter interaction

+<h1>Facebook</h1>
 <h2>Mise à jour de FOSUser avec les données de FOSFacebook</h2>
+It's a pity but it took me quite a while to understand how simple it was...
+Part of the reason was that there was no tutorial.

 <pre>
       if ($this->get('fos_facebook.api')->getUser() && !$u->getFacebookID()) {